 Inclusions: Materials as required

-Considerations: Wear loose clothing appropriate for the weather to be outdoors on the day and that you dont mind possibly getting dirty
+Considerations: Wear closed sturdy shoes and clothing appropriate for the weather to be outdoors on the day and that you don't mind possibly getting dirty

 Facilitator: Deborah Punton

 Methods include: Applied Ecopsychology, horticultural activities, play, mindfulness and visualization.
 Optional Eco-Art practice.

 "Tree, can I eat your leaves?"
 Overwhelmed & Dying - ABC Radio Podcast.
 (2019)

 Comedian Judith Lucy is guided on a walk and we discuss being empowered by climate actions and nature mindfulness.
 Deb and Judith talk about how nature reconnecting is part of Debs support and sacred activism.

 On a guided walk, we follow a basic ecopsychology framework, the participants intention and creative Eco-Art therapy expression elements are may be added request.
 I guide through the walk using the NSTP method and prompt with guiding questions related to the intent when appropriate.

 In this instance, I gained permission to record the participant on my phone to transcribe later so as not to detract from sharing this experience.
 Also when I am deeply present I often have very little recollection of the events.